CellProfiler/CellProfiler-Analyst/README.txt

 IMAGES:
 Individual image files are expected to be monochromatic and represent a single channel.
-However, any number of images may be combined by adding a new channel path and filename column to the per_image table of your database and the relevant information in the properties file.
+However, any number of images may be combined by adding a new channel path and filename column to the per-image table of your database and the relevant information in the properties file.

 TABLES:
-Two tables are required: "per_image" and "per_object" (these names can be changed and set in your properties file).
+Two tables are required: "per-image" and "per_object" (these names can be changed and set in your properties file).
 These can either reside in a MySQL database or in separate CSV (Comma-separated values) files.

-PER_IMAGE TABLE:
+per-image TABLE:
-The per_image table requires 1 column for a _unique_ image ID and 2 columns for each channel represented in your images:  One column for the image path, and one column for the image filename (which may include multiple path elements).
+The per-image table requires 1 column for a _unique_ image ID and 2 columns for each channel represented in your images:  One column for the image path, and one column for the image filename (which may include multiple path elements).

-For example, if you took images of cells stained with GFP and Hoechst, you would have 2 channels and your per_image table would look something like this:
+For example, if you took images of cells stained with GFP and Hoechst, you would have 2 channels and your per-image table would look something like this:

-                          Example_Per_Image_Table
+                          Example_per-image_Table
   +------------------------------------------------------------------------+
   | ImgID | GFP_path | GFP_file | Hoechst_path | Hoechst_file | other cols |
   |-------+----------+-----------------------------------------------------+